hugoledoux/startinpy/README.md

 pip
 ---

-To install the latest release: `pip install simplaz`
+To install the latest release: `pip install startin`

 Development